lbryio/lbry.com/content/faq/credit-policy.md

 At a high-level, this fund will be used for the following purposes:

-- Seeding consumers with initial credits
+- Seeding consumers with initial Credits
 - Recruiting producers to use LBRY
 - Encouraging all users to share LBRY and invite friends
 - Rewarding community contributors